-In mid-June 2016 TerraX began a \$500,000 summer fieldwork program on the YCG.
-This field work budget was supplemented by a Northwest Territories Mineral Incentive Program grant worth more than \$120,000, making total funding of \$620,000 available for comprehensive surface programs on the property.

-After our success in 2015 discovering new zones of previously unreported high-grade gold mineralization, such as Hebert-Brent in 2015, with only a modest field exploration budget we decided to increase our surface exploration expenditure four-fold this summer in order to fully understand the potential mineral endowment on the YCG, which has never been fully explored with modern mineral exploration technology.
+In mid-June 2016, TerraX began a \$500,000 summer fieldwork program on the YCG.
+This field work budget was supplemented by a Northwest Territories Mineral Incentive Program grant worth more than \$120,000.
+After our success in 2015 discovering new zones of previously unreported high-grade gold mineralization, such as Hebert-Brent, with only a modest field exploration budget it was decided to increase our surface exploration expenditure four-fold for the summer of 2016 in order to fully understand the potential mineral endowment on the YCG, which has never been fully explored with modern mineral exploration technology.